 The Anesthesiology department is a busy department catering to over 25 different specialties on a daily basis.
 An anesthesiologist allows you to undergo the surgery safely and comfortably, they aid in pain management and good pain management leads to better surgical outcomes and helps in recovery by reducing postoperative complications.

-Department of Anesthesiology offers care and expertise to the following:
+Anesthesiology Department at Manipal Hospitals offers care and expertise in the following areas:

 There are three types of anesthesia; local, regional, and general.
 Local anesthesia is specific; a small area of the body is numbed while one is conscious or awake.
 Regional anesthesia is administered to numb a specific region of nerves on the body.
 The patient may be awake/ conscious or receive a sedative for a light sleep during the operation.
 The patient may remember parts of the procedure but should be free of pain.
 General anesthesia is a state of regulated unconsciousness that results in a loss of body sensation through anesthetic drugs, such as gases or vapors inhaled through a mask or breathing tube or drugs given through an IV.
 It is rare for patients to have any memory during general anesthesia.